James-Cherished-Inc/roo-code-community/Custom-Modes-Visualizer/README.md

 - **Smart View**: Use the detailed form for comprehensive editing, use family selector to filter modes
 - **Prompt Builder**: Select a base mode and customize as needed

+### Using the About Panel
+- Click the **About** button (ℹ️ icon) in the navbar to open the information panel
+- The panel slides in from the right with project details, community links, and support options
+- Close by clicking the × button, clicking outside the panel, or pressing the ESC key

 ### Views Overview

 #### Table View